-The estate is located in the municipality Schliengen (Markgräflerland area) in the German wine-growing region to bathe, The traditional Blankenhorn family can be traced back to the year 1600 in Markgräflerland.
-There are two branches of the family, one of which leads to Müllheim (see Adolph Blankenhorn ), the basis for the operation in Schliengen put Johann Friedrich Blankenhorn (1824-1899) by purchase of a property 1624 and establishment of a Weinhandels, The operation was led since 1994 in the fifth generation by Roy (Rosemarie) Blankenhorn.
-Finally, due to lack of successors in the family in 2014, he was sold to Martin Männer, who had operated a law firm in Freiburg for tax and commercial law.
-He grew up in a family of winegrowers and hobbyists.
-Martin Männer and his partner Yvonne Kessler have run the winery together since 2015.
-Markus Weickert is responsible for the technical operations, and the winemaker and winemaker Yvonne Kessler.
+The estate is located in the municipality of Schliengen (Markgräflerland area) in the German wine-growing region to bathe, The Blankenhorn family, steeped in tradition, can be traced back to 1600 in the Markgräflerland.
+There are two branches of the family, one leads to Müllheim (see Adolph Blankenhorn ), the basis for the operation in Schliengen was laid by Johann Friedrich Blankenhorn (1824-1899) by buying a property in 1624 and founding one Weinhandels, The company has been run by the fifth generation of Roy (Rosemarie) Blankenhorn since 1994.
+Finally, due to a lack of successors in the family, he was sold in 2014 to Martin Men, who had run a tax and commercial law firm in Freiburg.
+He grew up in a family of winegrowers and hobby winemakers.
+Martin Mann and his partner Yvonne Kessler have been running the winery together since 2015.
+Markus Weickert is responsible as technical manager, oenologist and cellar master is Yvonne Kessler.

-The vineyards cover 23 hectares of vineyards in the single layer Sonnenstück (Schliengen).
-They are with the white wine varieties Gutedel ( Chasselas ), Pinot Blanc ( Pinot Blanc ), Pinot Gris ( Pinot Gris ) Chardonnay.
-Sauvignon Blanc, Rivaner ( Müller-Thurgau ) and Nobling, as well as with the red wines Pinot Noir ( Pinot Noir ) Merlot.
+The vineyards cover 23 hectares of vineyards in the individual position Sonnenstück (Schliengen).
+They are made with the white wine varieties Gutedel ( Chasselas ), Pinot Blanc ( Pinot Blanc ), Pinot Gris ( Pinot gris ) Chardonnay.
+Sauvignon Blanc, Rivaner ( Müller-Thurgau ) and Nobling, as well as with the red wine varieties Pinot Noir ( Pinot Noir ) Merlot.
 Cabernet Sauvignon and Syrah planted.
-It is environmentally friendly, natural wine growing according to the rules of the association Fair'n Green practiced.
-These include the abandonment of chemical and synthetic fertilizer, as well as pesticides.
-The wines are made according to the VDP classification in the qualities Gutsweine, Ortsweine and Big plants generated.
-There are also brandies (yeast, pomace, grape, wine, fruit), vinegars and bottle-fermented sect or Crémants produced.
-The winery is a member of VDP such as Slow Food,
+It will be environmentally friendly, natural viticulture according to the rules of the association Fair'n Green practiced.
+These include, among other things, the elimination of chemical and synthetic fertilizer, as well as pesticides.
+The wines are made according to the VDP classification in the qualities of estate wines, local wines and Big plants generated.
+There are also fine brandies (yeast, pomace, grape, wine, fruit), vinegars and bottle-fermented sect or Crémants produced.
+The winery is a member of VDP such as Slow food,